Employee Testing Sample Clauses

 Employee Testing.
 Unless otherwise required by law, employees shall not be subject to random urine testing, blood testing or other similar or related tests for the purpose of discovering possible drug or alcohol abuse.
 If the City has reasonable suspicion to believe an employee’s work performance is impaired due to drug or alcohol use, the City may require the employee to undergo a drug and/or alcohol test consistent with the conditions set forth in this Appendix.
 Reasonable suspicion for the purposes of this article is defined as follows: The City’s determination that reasonable suspicion exists shall be based on specific, articulated observations concerning the appearance, behavior, speech or body odors of an employee.

 Employee Testing.
-No employee will be tested for drug or alcohol abuse unless there exists reasonable suspicion to believe that the employee to be tested is under the influence of illegal drugs or alcohol.
+No employee will be tested for drug or alcohol abuse unless reasonable suspicion exists that an employee is under the influence of illegal drugs or alcohol.
+At least two supervisors must determine that “reasonable suspicion” exists.
 Random or mass testing is prohibited.
 No such testing may be conducted without the written approval of the officer in charge of the unit.
 The officer in charge must document in writing who is to be tested and why the testing was ordered.
 Failure to follow any of these procedures shall result in the elimination of the test results as if no test had been administered.
 The test results shall be destroyed and no discipline shall be levied against the employee.

 AutoNDA by SimpleDocs